gemini64/a1-llm/README.md

 ## Licenses
 - This project includes the `udpipe2_client.py` script, that is part of the [UDPipe](https://github.com/ufal/udpipe/tree/udpipe-2) project.
 This is released under the Mozilla Public License V2.
 A full copy of said license is included in the `./licenses` directory.
-- This project uses [Tint](https://dh.fbk.eu/research/tint/).
-Tint is released under the GNU General Public License (GPL) version 3.
-A full copy of said license is included in the `./licenses` directory.